cliburn/sta-663-2016/syllabus.md

 ----
 All notebooks, data sets and homework assignment will be posted to the GitHub repository at https://github.com/cliburn/sta-663-2016

+A searchable web-accessible version of the notebooks is at http://people.duke.edu/~ccc14/sta-663-2016/

 Honor Code
 ----
 Please follow the Duke honor code.
 All work submitted should be from your individual effort unless given explicit instructions otherwise.